Mohammad Bagher Ghalibaf

 Ghalibaf is often regarded a perennial candidate in the presidential elections.
-He was a candidate in the 2013 presidential election but lost to Hassan Rouhani, in second place with 6,077,292 of the votes.
-He was also a candidate in the 2005 presidential election.
+He was a candidate in the 2013 presidential election but lost to Hassan Rouhani, in second place with 17% (6,077,292) of the votes.
+He was also a candidate in the 2005 presidential election, coming in fourth with 14% of the vote.
 He announced his run for a third time in the 2017 election.
 However, he withdrew on 15 May 2017 in favor of Ebrahim Raisi's candidacy.
+He was a candidate in the 2024 presidential election, coming in third with 14% of the vote.

 In the 2020 Iranian legislative election, the Principlists regained the majority in the legislature, and Ghalibaf was elected as the new Speaker of Iran Parliament.
+He successfully escaped an assassination attempt on his life in 2025.

 Personal life

-Ghalibaf was born on 23 August 1961 in Torqabeh, near Mashhad, in the diverse province of Razavi Khorasan to a Persian mother Kheirolnessa Boujmehrani and an ethnic Kurdish father Hossein Ghalibaf.
+Ghalibaf was born on 23 August 1961 in Torqabeh, near Mashhad, in the province of Razavi Khorasan, to a Kurdish father Hossein Ghalibaf and a Persian mother Kheirolnessa Boujmehrani.

 Ghalibaf married Zahra Sadat Moshir in 1982 when he was twenty two years old.
 Moshir (born 1968) joined her husband as an adviser and head of women's affairs in the Municipality of Tehran.